Kevinpgalligan/ka/README.md

 Call the function `quit()`, use the interpreter command `%q` / `%quit`, or trigger an interrupt with CTRL+C.

 #### Why is 1 metre per second written as `1m|s` instead of `1m/s`?
 I would love to be able to write `1m/s`, but this would result in a parsing ambiguity: is it 1 metre divided by the variable called `s`, or 1 metre per second?
-So ka instead uses `|` to represent division in unit signatures.
+So Ka instead uses `|` to represent division in unit signatures.

 #### Why does `5/4 m` give units in `m^-1`?
 Units have higher precedence than division, so `5/4 m` is parsed the same as `5 / (4 m)`.
 The solution is to write `(5/4)m`.

 #### How does this compare to other calculator languages?
 Below is a selection of other calculator languages that I'm aware of.
-A few things that set ka apart: a relatively small codebase; math-like probability and array syntax; and lazy combinatorics.
+A few things that set Ka apart: a relatively small codebase; math-like probability and array syntax; and lazy combinatorics.

 * [Frink](https://frinklang.org/) - or more specifically, Hillel Wayne's [article](https://www.hillelwayne.com/post/frink/) about it - was my inspiration for making my own calculator language.
 Frink's syntax is very nice.
 Space-separated expressions are multiplied together, so `2 x` multiplies `2` by `x`, and units are all represented as variables.
 As a result, `1 m/s` is interpreted as "one times metres divided by seconds".
 Neat!
-Frink's unit catalogue is more extensive than ka's, and it has string-processing and control structures that ka doesn't, among other things.
+Frink's unit catalogue is more extensive than Ka's, and it has string-processing and control structures that Ka doesn't, among other things.
 On the other hand, it's closed-source and has a slow start-up time, which makes it unsuitable for my purposes.
 * [Qalculate!](https://qalculate.github.io/) is a feature-rich C++-based calculator.
-If I'd known of its existence before starting ka, then I mightn't have bothered, although there are advantages to the ka codebase being small and written in a dynamic language.
+If I'd known of its existence before starting Ka, then I mightn't have bothered, although there are advantages to the Ka codebase being small and written in a dynamic language.
 * [numbat](https://github.com/sharkdp/numbat) also looks cool.
 * [F#](https://fsharpforfunandprofit.com/posts/units-of-measure/) is an example of a "real" programming language with unit features, but it's not suitable as a calculator.

 ## Development
-To install ka locally, clone the repo and run `pip3 install .`.
-You may wish to test it within a virtual environment, however, if you have a copy of ka that you actually use and you don't want to break it.
+To install Ka locally, clone the repo and run `pip3 install .`.
+You may wish to test it within a virtual environment, however, if you have a copy of Ka that you actually use and you don't want to break it.

 [tox](https://tox.wiki/en/latest/) is used for unit testing, execute `tox` from the base directory to run all unit tests.